Maryanne Trump Barry: U.S. attorney's office

+Federal judicial service

-U.S. District Court
+U.S. District Court service

-Barry was nominated by President Ronald Reagan on September 14, 1983, to a seat on the United States District Court for the District of New Jersey vacated by Henry Curtis Meanor.
+On September 14, 1983, Barry was nominated by President Ronald Reagan to a seat on the United States District Court for the District of New Jersey vacated by Henry Curtis Meanor.
 She was confirmed by the United States Senate on October 6, 1983, and received her commission the next day.
+According to her niece Mary L. Trump, Donald Trump influenced his lawyer Roy Cohn to get Barry the commission, which Donald held over Barry, prompting her to state that she had earned the position.

 In 1985, she recused herself in a drug-trafficking case due to her brother Donald's relationship with the accused trafficker.
-Her service in the district court ended on October 25, 1999, when she was elevated to the Third Circuit Court of Appeals.
+Her service in the district court ended on October 25, 1999, when she was elevated to the court of appeals.

 Barry's reputation on the bench was that of a tough judge with strong command of her courtroom.
 In 1989, while a district court judge in Newark, New Jersey, she disapproved a plea bargain that would have freed two county detectives accused of protecting a drug dealer, and forced the case to trial.
 The detectives were convicted and received jail terms.
 She also presided over the conviction of Louis Manna, the Genovese crime family mobster accused of plotting to assassinate rival John Gotti.